darya/framework/README.md

 ### Routing

-Darya's router is the heart of the framework.
-It matches HTTP requests to routes and can invoke PHP callables based on the match.
+Darya's router matches HTTP requests to a defined set of routes and can invoke PHP callables based on what is matched.

 #### Route matching